Customize Consent Preferences

 The American Society for Reproductive Medicine defines recurrent pregnancy loss as two or more pregnancy losses that occur before week 28 of pregnancy.

-The first step in overcoming this obstacle to parenthood is determining the underlying cause or causes.
+The first step in overcoming recurrent pregnancy loss is determining the underlying cause or causes.
 Our Austin recurrent miscarriage experts will look for anatomic or congenital problems with the uterus and other issues that they can correct.
 In some cases, the causes of recurrent pregnancy loss are unexplained, but nearly 80% of women with this diagnosis will eventually be able to conceive and deliver a baby without any issue.

 What are the causes of recurrent pregnancy loss?

-Our Austin recurrent miscarriage experts know that the causes of this condition can include one or more mitigating factors, including:
+Our Austin recurrent miscarriage experts know that the causes of recurrent pregnancy loss can include one or more mitigating factors, including:

 • Unknown causes – 40%